enrich your dog’s life

 Where is best to scatter feed?

-A grassy patch is the best area to scatter feed.
-Ideally, grass should at least be a couple inches long to ensure that your dog is seeking out the food using their nose rather than their eyes.
+Ideally, grass should at least be a couple of inches long to ensure that your dog is seeking out the food using their nose rather than their eyes.
 This is important!

 You can scatter feed on a short lawn as a slow-feeding activity, but it won’t provide the same amount of mental stimulation and have the same calming effect as a true sniffing session.

 My spaniel typically spends at least 20 minutes foraging his food – I would aim for this as the minimum.
+So you will need to experiment with the size of the area you scatter across.

 The bigger the area, the longer it will take your dog to find the food.
-Though you really don’t need much space; you can see a little clip of him scatter feeding below.

 If you have an active, high-energy dog, and they are finished in 5-10 minutes, try widening your scatter radius.